amm009uk/sonoff_LightSwitch/README.md

 2. Flash firmware.

 3. Device will initially come up with its own *Access Point* called esp8266-xxxxxxx.
 Connect to this and configure WiFi parameters.
-Once saved, device will reboot and connect to your WiFi.
+Once saved, device will reboot and connect to your WiFi.<br/>
    See section **Finding device IP Address**

 4. Once device is connected to WiFi, connect to it using browser.

-5. Configure device parameters on web page and save.
+5. Configure device parameters on web page and save.<br/>
    Once saved, device will reboot and reconnect to your WiFi.

 6. Test device using MQTT messages and touch button.
-Once ok turn off debugging and upload new compiled firmware.
+Once ok turn off debugging and upload new compiled firmware.<br/>
    See section **Debug - Serial/Telnet output**.

 - Above steps above should be done over USB-->Serial interface until device is fully functioning.